winterrdog/c-hash-map/README.md

 ## TODO

 - Add support for multiple data types
-- optimize for data sets of size `10^6` or more

 ## NOTE

-This hashmap can be used in production-level code but it is not YET optimized for performance with huge data sets of like `10^6` or more.
+This hashmap can be used in production-level code.
 It can be used as a good base to make another custom hash table.

 For any issues or PRs you can always let me know.